-Srdjan is a mentor with Springboard’s online AI/Machine Learning bootcamp and – as a self-learner himself – he loves teaching the next generation of technologists.
+Srdjan is a mentor with Springboard’s online Machine Learning Engineering Career Track and – as a self-learner himself – he loves teaching the next generation of technologists.
 We caught up with Srdjan to learn about how he broke into Machine Learning, why he enjoys being the “hype man” for online bootcamp students, and why he believes there will be no shortage of jobs in Data Science for the foreseeable future.

 What is your background and how did you get into Machine Learning and AI?